usnistgov/fireflow/STANDARD.md

 ### *$PnE* and *$PnG*

-As of FCS 3.2, *$PnG* shall not be used with *$PnE* other than `0,0` (linear) (§3.3.46).
+As of FCS 3.2, *$PnG* shall not be used when *$PnE* is set to log scaling (§3.3.46).

-`fireflow` slightly loosens this restriction to allow *$PnG* to be set to `1.0` in the case of log scaling.
-Since *$PnG* is simply a multiplier, setting it to `1.0` equates to a no-op, and thus no harm should come from allowing this while also allowing many machines that "erronously" set this value.
+`fireflow` slightly loosens this restriction to allow *$PnG* to be `1.0` in the case of log scaling.
+Since *$PnG* is simply a multiplier, setting it to `1.0` equates to a no-op, and thus no harm should come from this while also allowing many machines that "erroneously" set *$PnG* to `1.0`.

 In all other cases, the standard is enforced as written, including the restriction of log scaling to integer data only.
-Note that `fireflow` counts ASCII data as integer data.
+Note that ASCII values are not counted as integer values here despite being processed as 64-bit integers in `fireflow`.

 ### *$PnL*, *$PnO*, and *$PnV*